-In 1964 William Dixon’s eldest son Stuart joined the family business working in the sales department following an apprenticeship with Murray and Charlton, a car wholesaler in Newcastle.
+In 1964 William Dixon’s eldest son Stuart joined the family business which by now was a British Leyland (Rover) franchise dealership.
+Stuart worked in the sales department following an apprenticeship with Murray and Charlton, a car wholesaler in Newcastle.
 Six years later he was followed by younger brother David who completed his City & Guilds with distinction before starting his career in the aftersales side of the business.

 Tragically William Dixon died in 1977 after a short illness leaving the business to his still relatively young sons Stuart and David and the adjoining petrol station which was now well established to youngest son Richard.

-After several years running the business the ‘80s saw a major development for the Blackshaw brothers when they decided to change the long standing franchise from Rover to Datsun (now Nissan).
-Although Blackshaws had a long heritage with the changing face of Rover as it had evolved from Austin Morris to MG Rover Triumph and finally to Rover, there were increasing worries about the quality and reliability of the vehicles plus many problems associated with Rover’s poor industrial relations and frequent strike action.
-By comparison the new Japanese built cars offered ready access and availability of high quality cars which were also at affordable prices for customers..... and so began Blackshaws long association with Nissan.
+After several years running the business the Blackshaw brothers decided to change the long-standing franchise from Rover to Datsun (now Nissan) in the 1980s.
+Although Blackshaws had a long heritage with the changing face of the British Leyland Motor Corporation as it had evolved from Austin Morris to MG Rover Triumph and finally to Rover, there were increasing worries about the quality and reliability of the vehicles plus many problems associated with Rover’s poor industrial relations and frequent strike action.
+By comparison the new Japanese built cars offered instant access to a range of high quality vehicles and so began Blackshaws long association with the Japanese car manufacturers.

-After four years of successful trading in the upgraded Berwick dealership Blackshaws was approached early in 2010 by a Vauxhall Dealer Group with an offer to buy the Berwick site.
-Although it was an incredibly hard decision to make after spending 11 years building up the business, Blackshaws Berwick was sold as a going concern in July of 2010.
+After 4 years of successful trading in the upgraded dealership, Blackshaws was approached early in 2010 by a Vauxhall Dealer Group with an offer to buy the Berwick site.
+Although it was an incredibly difficult decision to make after spending 11 years building up the business, Blackshaws Berwick was sold as a going concern in July of 2010.
 Blackshaws still has many friends and customers in the Berwick area and continues to develop business in north Northumberland and the Scottish Borders by offering car sales and servicing from its dealership in Alnwick.

-Three years later David Blackshaw handed over the reins as Dealer Principal to his son William Blackshaw to take the family business forward into the next stage of the company's development.
+Three years later David Blackshaw handed over the reins to his son William and daughter Jill to take the family business forward into the next stage of the company's development.

 Following several years of very buoyant trading as a single site dealership, Blackshaws was ready for further expansion by 2016.
 This time the business looked to the south of its sales territory to the busy market town of Morpeth.
-A new site was acquired in the Coopies Way commercial area and in March 2016 Blackshaws opened a new Mitsubishi dealership with a spacious 5 car showroom, service desk, parts counter, offices and workshop.
+A new site was acquired in the Coopies Lane commercial area of the town and in March 2016 Blackshaws opened a new Mitsubishi dealership with a spacious 5 car showroom, service desk, parts counter, offices and workshop.